beast-dev/doc/_posts/2019-02-10-ebov-local-clocks.md

 Sequences from the last 3 DRC outbreaks (in 2017, summer 2018 and the currently ongoing one in the North East of the country) also exhibit this apparently reduced branch length.
 [See this post for a tree produced by the INRB and USAMRIID that shows this effect](http://virological.org/t/drc-2018-viral-genome-characterization/230) and also [Mbala-Kingebeni *et al.* 2019b](https://doi.org/10.1016/S1473-3099(19)30118-5).

+To explore EBOV rate varation in non-human hosts, we assembled a data set of genomes that spans the known history of the virus.
 Most EBOV genomes have been sampled from human cases so we have included one genome per outbreak, preferring those with precise dates of sampling.
 A list of sequences used is given in Table 1 along with their Genbank accession numbers and, where available, a reference to the published work describing them.

 <div class="small-text"  markdown='1'>